statengeneraal/laws-markdown/verdrag/agreement/between/the/kingdom/of/the/netherlands/in/respect/of/aruba/and/etc/BWBV0006297/README.md

 a) confirm receipt of a request in writing to the competent authority of the Applicant Party and shall notify the competent authority of the Applicant Party of deficiencies in the request, if any, within 60 days of the receipt of the request; and

 b) if the competent authority of the Requested Party has been unable to obtain and provide the information within 90 days of receipt of the request, including if it encounters obstacles in furnishing the information or it refuses to furnish the information, it shall immediately inform the Applicant Party, explaining the reason for its inability, the nature of the obstacles or the reasons for its refusal, except for the assumption set forth in article 8, paragraph 4 of this Agreement.
 7. Requests shall be submitted in writing in the official language of the Party receiving such requests – in the case of Aruba: the Dutch language, in the case of the Argentine Republic: the Spanish language – or in the English language.
 Likewise, requests may be submitted electronically.

 ### Article  6

 ####Spontaneous Exchange of Information

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 The competent authorities may forward to each other, without prior request, information of which they have knowledge that may be foreseeably relevant in accordance with Article 1.

 ### Article  7

 ####Tax Examinations Abroad and Presence of Officials of a Party in the Territory of the Other Party for Tax Examination Purposes

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 1. A Party may allow officials of the competent authority of the other Party to enter the territory of the first-mentioned Party to interview individuals and examine records with the written consent of the persons concerned.
 The competent authority of the second-mentioned Party shall notify the competent authority of the first-mentioned Party of the time and place of the meeting with the individuals concerned.
 2. At the request of the competent authority of one Party, the competent authority of the other Party may allow officials of the competent authority of the first-mentioned Party to be present at the appropriate part of a tax examination in the territory of the second-mentioned Party.
 3. If the request referred to in paragraph 2 is acceded to, the competent authority of the Party conducting the examination shall, as soon as possible, notify the competent authority of the other Party about the time and place of the examination, the authority or official designated to carry out the examination and the procedures and conditions required by the first-mentioned Party for the conduct of the examination.
 All decisions with respect to the conduct of the tax examination shall be made by the Party conducting the examination.

 ### Article  8

 ####Possibility of Declining a Request

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 1. The Requested Party shall not be required to obtain or provide information that the Applicant Party would not be able to obtain under its own domestic laws for purposes of the administration or enforcement of its own tax laws.
 The competent authority of the Requested Party may decline to assist where the request is not made in conformity with this Agreement.
 2. The provisions of this Agreement shall not impose on a Party the obligation to supply information which would disclose any trade, business, industrial, commercial or professional secret or trade process.
 Notwithstanding the foregoing, information of the type referred to in Article 5, paragraph 4 shall not be treated as such a secret or trade process merely because it meets the criteria set forth in that paragraph.